rmr101/campus-backend/README.md

-## JR Academy Projects 3 - Campus system 1.0
+## JR Academy Project 3 - Campus system 1.0
 This is the backend project three from JR Academy.
-Objective of this project is to deliver a learning management system for an educational institution.
+Objective of this project is to deliver a learning management system for an educational institution

 ### What's new?

-Added AWS based email function.
+Added AWS based email function
-Users will receive email upon register and change password.
+Users will receive email upon registration and change password

 ## Content
 - [Introduction](#jr-academy-projects-3---campus-system-10)